Delta456/delta456.github.io/content/experience.md

 **Location**: Remote

 - Working as a paid part-time open-source developer for The V Programming Language.
-- Fixed several checker, parser, scanner, and code generation-related issues.
+- Fixed several checker, parser, scanner, and code generation-related issues in the compiler.
 - Implemented features like **operator overloading**, **syntax highlighting for v doc**, **match branch range expressions with constants**, **non-string map keys**, etc.
-- Documented and developed _several_ internal libraries.
+- Documented and developed _several_ internal libraries of the language.

 ### [Effective·AF](https://effective.af/)